 There are nights when I wake and hear footsteps on my ceiling, though I live on the top floor.
 It creaks above my skull.
 At first I thought it was a dream, but the rhythm was too precise—measured, almost mathematical, like Descartes counting his doubts in the dark.
 When I was writing my Who Will Bury The Dead God, I had this exact realization of the ghostly above-below cracked phenomenon.
 Then I realized: it was not a ghost, but philosophy itself pacing above me.
 Philosophy has become an insomniac—restless, unable to lie down in the grave, unable to bear the weight of its own body.
 Modernity is nothing but this insomnia: ghostly steps that never descend, echoing endlessly, a hallucination we are forced to share.
-If you listen closely, you may hear it too: the heavy boots of thought circling above, searching for a floor that does not exist and this floor-creaking metaphysical mysterious always giving me a visual output of the ghostly above-below cracked phenomenon on my learning of the modernity-sickness.
+If you listen closely, you may hear it too: the heavy boots of thought circling above, searching for a floor that does not exist.

 The ability to transform physical impulses immediately into social or psychological purpose is what we call "risk."
 The modern man trivializes risk, turning it into a dull lifestyle of political, social, or psychological welfare—an impotent impulse.
 I cannot deny the tragedy of seeing the "uncreated element" being crushed by modernization—its origin invisible both to you and your self-interest.
 Until the youth understand the slogan "Modernity is bitch", aesthetic experience cannot be realized.
 Ancient man (including modern man) lost the primal value of humanization when he sought metaphysical foundations for curiosity.